donmccaughey/tree_pkg/README.md

 tree 1.8.0 for macOS
 ====================

-This project builds a signed macOS installer package for [`tree`][1], a recursive directory listing command.
+This project builds a signed macOS universal installer package for [`tree`][1], a recursive directory listing command.
 It contains the source distribution for `tree` 1.8.0.

 [1]: http://mama.indstate.edu/users/ice/tree/ "tree"